 Start with offering your service to the most loyal customers first

 The advantage of offering your new service to the already existing and most loyal customers first is that you are very familiar with their business.
 That is, by handling other marketing segments for their companies, you have already gained a major insight into their business goals, targets, and preferences.
-This allows you to do prospecting on LinkedIn and outreach leads with major precision and manage their outreach with more efficiency.
+This allows you to do prospecting and outreach leads with major precision and manage their outreach with more efficiency.

 Furthermore, your already-established business relationship and cooperation will most likely reinforce.
 Upgrading your customers’ service package increases the possibility of enhancing their loyalty to your marketing agency.
 Additionally, you will be giving them a well-rounded Lead Generation experience.
 This approach, often adopted by top advertising agencies in the US, ensures that your clients receive a comprehensive service.